The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

 The Inca Trail is the most popular, includes the most archaeological sites, lasts anywhere from one day to several days, and isn’t as difficult as others, such as Salkantay.

 You can do treks independently.
-But remember, you need to be set up with all your own camping gear and be prepared to carry everything, for the duration of your trek.
+But remember, you need to be set up with all your own camping gear, and food, so be prepared to carry everything for the duration of your trek.

-Booking on this 75-kilometre 5-day trek, which starts at 2,700-plus-metres and climbs to over 4,600 metres, the agency advises that the trek is moderate to challenging, and renown as the ‘savage trek’.
+Booking on this 75-kilometre 5-day trek, which starts at 2,700-plus-metres and climbs to over 4,600 metres, the agency advises that the trek is moderate to challenging, and renowned as the ‘savage trek’.

 No problem, I can do this!

-The route promises spectacular diverse vistas from high mountain passes, deep canyons, descending in to lush jungle, with less tourists and a good guide.
+The route promises spectacular diverse vistas from high mountain passes, and deep canyons, descending into lush jungle, with fewer tourists and a good guide.
 Our trek includes an English-speaking guide, assistant, cooks, porters, donkeys, food, water, and camping gear.

 Make sure you go through the fine details of exactly what’s included before you commit.
 Cusco does host unsavoury rip-off agents.